HCPSS/school-messenger-help/_posts/2014-02-17-creating-draft-message.markdown

 ## Loading up the stationary

-In the message content area select the dropdown under "HTML Email" to start crafting a message.
+In the message content area, select the dropdown under "HTML Email" to start crafting a message.
 The only other selection you'll ever have to use is SMS, but that's only if you're pre-crafting emergency messages.

 Select the down arrow and then "new from stationary".

 For newsletters, use the "simple message" stationary.
 If you're crafting a canned emergency message ahead of time, select the "important message" stationary.

-<a href="/school-messenger-help/2014/02/17/important-message-stationary.html">View our documentation</a> on using the important message stationary, it's a bit different than the simple message stationary and is only meant for emergencies.

 ![new from stationary](/school-messenger-help/images/new-stationary.png)

+If you're not already familiar with it, <a href="/school-messenger-help/2014/02/17/important-message-stationary.html">view our documentation</a> on using the important message stationary, it's a bit different than the simple message stationary and is only meant for emergencies.

 Your school's name will be defaulted into the "From Name" field.
-Always check to make sure that the "From Email" field is no-reply@hcpss.org and then re-enter the subject.
+Always check to make sure that the "From Email" field is set to no-reply@hcpss.org and then re-enter the subject.

 > Setting the "From Email" to no-reply@hcpss.org increases the likelihood of messages going through spam filters.